Code-Institute-Submissions/b1ndark-project1/README.md

 Goals:
 - To inform the user with provided content.
-- To offer a diversity of different experiences
+- To offer a diversity of different experiences.
+- To give the user an experience like no other.

 The website:
 - Starting at the top, the navigate bar is simple, easy to use and follows the user as the website is being scrolled down.
-- Within the nav bar the user will be able to access different pages, Home, Beaches, Activities and Sign Up
+- Within the nav bar the user will be able to access different pages, Home, Beaches, Activities and Sign Up.
-- In each page there will be display information to the user
+- In each page there will be display information to the user.
 - Sign up page, the user will be able to request information, when trying to submit the form while missing some details, the user will be notified.
     - once the form submitted the user will be notified of it.
 - At the bottom of each page (footer) the user will have access to contact details and social networks.